My Quiet Meditation

 O death, where is your sting?”

-Book by Paula Carol Roberts
+Written by Carol Roberts